top of page

-Losing Over One Day Out of Every Work Week
+Losing Over One Day Out Of Every Work Week

 Interruptions are one of the biggest sufferings in the workplace.
 They cause disruptions and unnecessary delays during working hours.
 A recent study shows an average of 28% of productivity is lost due to interruptions.
 That adds up extra 2.25 hours of work out of an eight-hour workday is lost!